ConnieGuan/YellowCow/milestones/milestone7.md

 ---

 Jorenne:
+- Displayed number of votes from json file
-- Added voting system to posts in homescreen
+- Added voting buttons to homescreen
+- Fixed some bugs with input fields in previous posting page prior to Connie's edits
+- Added a pin in map view showing user's current location (might change image of pin to distinguish from other pins)

 ---